 There are many different reasons why health and social service organizations seek out client management software like Penelope.

-Some of the more common reasons include: being unhappy with their current system, making the move from paper to software, or wanting a more comprehensive system to replace multiple databases.
+Some of the more common reasons include: being unhappy with their current system, making the move from paper, or wanting a more comprehensive system to replace multiple databases.

 Whatever the reason, most organizations have a few key components they would like to see in a new software system, a list that usually includes one of the primary reasons of all - reporting.